 A professional website for your private therapy practice is a business investment.
 Your website is often the place potential clients will go to learn about you and see if your therapy services can help them.
 It’s also the best way to begin building rapport and a connection with your clients while sharing your expertise.
-Besides, this is the place to convert your prospects into your clients thanks to content, widgets, and booking forms.
+Besides, this is the place to convert your prospects into your clients thanks to content, booking pages, and booking forms.

 Before you start